hapax/hapax.github.io/assets/reality.md

 become interested in everything!
-Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by snapping spaghetti; mathematician Jean Taylor devoted her career to proving results about soap bubbles.
+Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by the problem of snapping spaghetti; mathematician Jean Taylor devoted her career to proving results about soap bubbles.
 Everything is interesting.

 Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.